jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 #### Available Commands

-The two commands currently in place are the `disable-next-line` command and the `disable-num-lines` command.
+Previously, the two active commands currently were the `disable-next-line` command and the `disable-num-lines` command.
 By keeping things simple, our team hopes to keep pragmas understandable and their implementation simple.
+However, because of user requests, starting in version 0.9.30 we now support the `disable` and `enable` commands.

 ##### Disable-next-line Command